medcomdk/ehmi/docs/assets/documents/ecore/ehmiEUA/index.md

 In the test, the display of shipment status is expected to be done via a central solution, but there is a possibility that the business system can implement a local display in the business system.
 Access to the display will be subject to the same security requirements as for reporting, see 6.3.3 in the MB.

-## EHMI Addressing Service - EUA responsability description:
+## EHMI Addressing Service - EUA responsibility description:

 The End User Application must be able to integrate with the EHMI Addressing Service (EAS).
 The EHMI Addressing Service (EAS) will offer a search functionality that in the first version can retrieve shipping data for your own general practitioner.
 The EHMI Addressing Service (EAS) is currently being specified.